petereddy/petereddy.github.io/docs/_drafts/ISPs.markdown

 from Verizon and as I'm writing this I've received notice to expect another outage tomorrow, Monday.
 A work day.

-My main concern is to have reasonably reliable service while also having enough upstream bandwidth for two people to successfully carry on concurrent Zoom meetings.
+My main desire is to have reasonably reliable service while also having enough upstream bandwidth for two people to successfully carry on concurrent Zoom meetings.
 Despite not coming in first in any category, T-Mobile might just be the one I stay with as it's pretty reliable and does work well for Zoom.
-I've been using a Roku TV to stream 4K content over T-Mobile's service since installing it and I can't recall any issues.
+I've been using a Roku TV to stream 4K content over T-Mobile's service since installing it and I can't recall a single issue.

 ### Notes